FarbodNejati/SourceDeveloperConsole/README.md

 ```

 ### Registering Console-Variables
-you can register a console console variable by adding the `ConsoleVariable` attribute to a static Field or Property:
+you can register a console console variable by adding the `ConsoleVariable` attribute to a Field or Property:
 ```cs
 // RuntimeManager Singleton